 The Arizona Commerce Authority has announced its 25 semifinalists today for its Fall 2014 Arizona Innovation Challenge bi-annual business plan competition.
 Entrepreneurs receive up to $250,000 in capital to grow their business to advance innovation and technology commercialization opp

 We contributed an article to EECatalog’s Medical Electronics Design By James McDonald, Cactus Semiconductor The health benefits in our future might just rest on how hale, hardy (and cost-effective) developers, including start-ups, can make their implantable medical device proof-

 We contributed a post to Planet Analog: [Editor’s note: Co-authors are from Cactus Semiconductor Inc. — Andy Kelly, System and IC Architect, and James McDonald, President.]
 Implantable medical devices (IMDs) have an approximate size of ~15 to 50 cc.
 Such devices are common for u

 Cactus Semiconductor™ has updated its microprocessor evaluation board for its application-specific standard product (ASSP) medical chip to provide new microcontroller unit (MCU) packaging for easier manufacturability, new inductors for a lower profile, and more.
 The EB1CSI021™

-Based in Chandler, AZ, Cactus Semiconductor was founded in 2002.
-The company has world-class in-house expertise in designing and producing state of the art analog and mixed signal ICs.
+Our integrated circuit development team, based in Chandler, AZ, provides world-class in-house expertise in designing and producing state of the art analog and mixed signal ICs.
 Manufacturing is conducted worldwide at premier wafer fabrication, wafer probe, IC assembly and IC test facilities.